Short-arm inspection

 The term "short-arm inspection" is a military euphemism referring to the routine medical inspection of male soldiers' penises ("short arms") for signs of sexually-transmitted diseases and other medical problems.

 The precise origin of the term is uncertain; however, American and Australian troops are known to have used the term during the First World War.

 Examples

-The practice within the Imperial Japanese Army during World War 2 was described by an anonymous American soldier, who had been forced to work as a truck driver while held as a prisoner of war, and who came into daily close contact with Japanese soldiers.
+The practice within the Imperial Japanese Army during World War II was described by an anonymous American soldier, who had been forced to work as a truck driver while held as a prisoner of war, and who came into daily close contact with Japanese soldiers.

+In literature

+The practice of short-arm inspection was described in Earle Birney's novel Turvey, a comic account of Canadian soldiers during World War II.
+After the ordained blanket line-ups and personnel quickies, the new arrivals were given a short-arm inspection.
+Although this was already Turvey's fourth since enlistment, it was the first since hospitalization and he awaited his turn with some apprehension.

+The twenty silent soldiers were paraded by a silent corporal into a small room smelling of lysol.
+They shuffled in a single line past the RAP [Regimental Aid Post] Sergeant ...
+The sergeant had the reputation of being the fastest and merriest short-arm inspector in the Canadian Army.